-Designed to help patients and families, this toolkit includes a variety of visit notes patients have shared with us, as well as brief descriptions about how they used the notes.
+For patients and families, here are a variety of notes patients have shared with us over the years, as well as brief descriptions of how they were used.

-- → What is a Note?
+- → What is a note?

 - → 1.
-Orthopedic Visit Note
+Orthopedic visit note

 - → 2.
-Mental Health Progress Note
+Mental health progress note

 - → 3.
-Chronic Disease Management Note
+Chronic disease management note

 - → 4.
-Otolaryngology Pre-surgery Note
+Otolaryngology (ear, nose, throat) Pre-surgery Note

-- → Questions You Can Ask Yourself As You Read Your Notes
+- → Questions you can ask yourself as you read your notes

 - → Appendix (Sample Notes)

-What Is a Note?
+What is a note?